 - Always drink cold-pressed juices

-- Take a fibre supplement like psyllium husks because juices lack fiber
+- Take a fibre supplement like psyllium husks because juices lack fibre

 - Add probiotics to your diet